deathworlders/online/content/book/deathworlders/chapter-33-metadyskolia.md

 Every little pop.
 Every little gasp and struggle.
 Every grinding crunch.
 The slippery *squish*.
 The creak, snap and stretch.
 The twitching, the spasms, the gurgle… The kill.

-He let go of the hunter’s body and lifted its torn-off head so that he could stare it in some of its glassy dead eyes. “...’s what you fuckin’ get for… messin’ with... “
+He let go of the hunter’s body and lifted its torn-off head so that he could stare it in some of its glassy dead eyes. “...’s what you fuckin’ get for… messin’ with...“

 Fuck it.
 Fuck words.
 He slammed the head flat-palmed into the nearest wall, crushing it almost flat in the process and covering the wall and himself in exploded gore.
 He grunted, braced himself against the deck, pushed forward with his full strength and ground his palm into the mess, until the wall and floor were dented beyond repair and the skull was no more.
 Something deep inside him approved and drew an apelike rictus grin across his face.
 He snorted in contempt, left the sticky bits of bone and brain to slide down… and the tide of adrenaline rolled back to leave him stranded high and dry on cold dark sands.